-As many as 9 semester credits of graduate course work (excluding research and thesis credits) may be transferred into a 30credit master's degree program from other accredited institutions or international institutions of similar quality, if they are appropriate to a student's program and provided they were completed within the time limits approved for the earning of the degree desired at Michigan State University.
+As many as 9 semester credits of graduate course work (excluding research and thesis credits) may be transferred into a 30credit master's degree program from other postsecondary accredited institutions of comparable academic quality, if they are appropriate to a student's program and provided they were completed within the time limits approved for the earning of the degree desired at Michigan State University.
 The department or school chairperson or director and dean must grant approval.
 Only courses in which at least a 3.0 grade or its equivalent was received will be considered for transfer.
 Exceptions to this policy (at least a 2.0 grade) have been granted for the dual degree programs between Michigan State University and the Michigan State University College of Law.